What Councils Mean When They Say “Further Contamination Assessment May Be Required”

 Getting the Right Advice Early

-Conditions referencing “further contamination assessment” are common and manageable when approached correctly.
+Conditions referencing “further contamination assessment” are common across NSW and are manageable when approached correctly.

 Confluence Environmental supports developers, planners and project teams by interpreting council conditions, designing proportionate investigation responses and delivering contaminated land assessments that align with regulatory expectations and project objectives.